youthsweets

 This Mango Macarons with Mango Ganache recipe features mango-flavored macaron shells with mango white chocolate ganache filling.

-If you like mango and you like macarons, you will love these mango macaron shells with white chocolate mango ganache filling.
-You could even just use the shell recipe or just use the ganache recipe and mix it with another fruit macaron, like strawberry or banana.
+• If you like mango, and you like macarons, you will love these mango macaron shells with white chocolate mango ganache filling.

 Try my other macaron recipes: